-Alberto Giacometti was born October 10, 1901 in Borgonovo, Switzerland.
-Giacometti attended the School of Fine Arts in Geneva.
-In 1922, Giacometti moved to Paris, where he studied under the sculpture, Antoine Bourdelle, an associate of Auguste Rodin.
-While in Paris, Giacometti began to experiment with cubism and surrealism and became known as one of the leading surrealist sculptors.
-Among his associates were Joan Miró, Max Ernst, and Pablo Picasso.
+Alberto Giacometti was born on October 10, 1901 in Borgonovo, Switzerland, and grew up in nearby Stampa.
+The son of Post-Impressionist painter Giovanni Giacometti, Giacometti was introduced to art from an early age, and attended the École des Beaux-Arts and the École des Arts et Métier in Geneva.
+In 1922, Giacometti moved to Paris, where he studied under the sculptor Antoine Bourdelle, an associate of Auguste Rodin.
+While in Paris, Giacometti began to experiment with Cubism and Surrealism, and was a leading participant in the Surrealist circle from 1930 until 1934.
+Among his associates were Joan Miró, Max Ernst, and André Masson.

 Between 1936 and 1940, Giacometti began sculpting the human head, focusing on the models' gaze.
 It was during this time that the statues started to become stretched and elongated, a style instantly recognizable as his own.
 Giacometti preferred to work from live models, using those he was closest to as his subjects, such as his brother Diego—another defining element of his oeuvre.
 From 1938 to 1944, Giacometti worked primarily on a small scale, with sculptures not exceeding a height greater than 2.75 inches.

 During World War II, Giacometti returned to Switzerland to seek refuge.
 It was during this time he met Annette Arm, his future wife and primary female muse.
 They would marry in 1949 after returning together to Paris in 1946.
 Following his marriage and the end of the war, Giacometti’s sculptures grew to a larger-than-life size, although they remained incredibly slender, evoking the ravages the war had wrought.
 Although first and foremost a sculptor, Giacometti also experimented in painting in his later years, composing monochromatic portraits of his close associates.